Verdagon/Vale/docs/regions/Regions.md

  3. Add each before its coord rune: `func moo<t', t'T, y', y'Y>`.
  4. Add each after its coord rune: `func moo<t'T, t', y'Y, y'>`.

+2, 3, and 4 require that if we say something like `moo<int, bool>` then we do s ome fanciness to figure out that the caller is trying to specify something other than generic arguments 0 and 1.

+The only one that acts intuitively is option 1.
+If a user specifies `moo<int, b`

+For example, `func moo<T, Y>(a T, b Y)` might become. `func moo<t'T, y'Y, t', y'>(a T, b Y)`

+We have four options for where to put that region param in the list:

+ 1. Like the above, add them all to the end.
+ 2. Add it to the beginning, like `func moo<t', y', t'T, y'Y>`.
+Rust does this.
+ 3. Add each before its coord rune: `func moo<t', t'T, y', y'Y>`.
+ 4. Add each after its coord rune: `func moo<t'T, t', y'Y, y'>`.

-2, 3, and 4 require that if we say something like `moo<int, bool>` then we do some fanciness to figure out that the caller is trying to specify something other than generic arguments 0 and 1.
+2, 3, and 4 require that if we say something like `moo<int, bool>` then we do s ome fanciness to figure out that the caller is trying to specify something other than generic arguments 0 and 1.

 The only one that acts intuitively is option 1.
 If a user specifies `moo<int, bool>` then the arguments they think they're specifying line up with the definition's actual generic parameters.

 So, we'll go with option 1.

 That also makes the implementation easier, nice bonus.

 # Regions Exponential Code Size Explosion, and Mitigations (RECSEM)